 The Toronto Raptors carry the proud banner as the only NBA team in Canada.
-Winning their first NBA championship in 2019 and sporting the second-best record in the East prior to the season’s hiatus, the Raptors are enjoying their best years as a franchise.
+Winning their first NBA championship in 2019 was a massive feather in their cap and although they struggled in 2021, there’s still a promising core.

 Being in a different country, however, Toronto isn’t a destination that most free agents consider.
-In fact, after winning the NBA title with the Raptors last June, Finals MVP Kawhi Leonard still chose to leave the country to play for his hometown Los Angeles Clippers.
+In fact, after winning the NBA title with the Raptors in June of 2019, Finals MVP Kawhi Leonard still chose to leave the country to play for his hometown Los Angeles Clippers.

 Honorable Mention: Antawn Jamison